metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

 * Tutorials are available at https://www.youtube.com/@RetroBensoft (only in spanish, sorry)

 ### Project content
-* The `_doc_` folder contains documentation
+* The `_doc_` folder contains documentation.
-* The Tuerkas128 Framework core is within `framework` folder.
-Some customization can me made by modifying `tuerkas128_constants.asm` and `tuerkas128_global.asm`, but any other file within this folder must not be modified unless you know exactly what you are doing.
+* The Tuerkas128 Framework core is within the `framework` folder.
+Some customization can be made by modifying `tuerkas128_constants.asm` and `tuerkas128_global.asm`, but any other file within this folder must not be changed unless you know exactly what you are doing.
 * The `framework\AY` folder is the sound tracker based upon the AY-3-8910/8912 specifications.
 * The `FSM` folder contains the code for controlling sprites, animated blocks and main char behaivour.
-FSM stands for Finite State Machine.
 The operation of animated blocks is hard-wired in the framework, but it can be customized using parameters.
 Sprites and main char can be controlled by programming FSMs in assembly language using Tuerkas128 Framework data structures.
+FSM stands for Finite State Machine.
 _______________________________

 Created by RetroBensoft, 2025